 The Estuary Center and Office (Old Saybrook) are open Monday ‐ Friday from 8:00 am ‐ 4 pm.
 The Thrift Shop is open Monday through Friday 10 am ‐ 3:45 pm and Saturdays from 9 am - 2 pm.
 Donations for the Thrift Shop are by appointment only.
 The Gym is currently open Monday through Friday from 8:00 am - 4:45 pm. .

-We do not have membership fees or dues for our regular activities and classes.
+We do not have membership fees or dues for our regular activities.
 Simply complete a registration form, and we will enter you into our database and then provide you with a scan card.
 Donations are graciously accepted in lieu of a set fee.
-Our gym does have fees to join.
+Our gym does have fees to join and some of our class instructors charge a nominal fee as well.

 Our mission is to serve anyone aged 50 or better.
 Some grants apply only to those aged 60 and over, but all are welcome to participate.
-Participants’ ages range from the 50’s to the 90’s!
+Participants’ ages range from their 50’s to over 100!

 We do receive some funding from Title III grants, private grants, and the towns we service.
 However, they do not cover the basic expenses it costs to provide the many vital services to the community.
 Therefore, we rely on donations and fundraisers to help raise the money needed.